potiuk/cancel-previous-runs/README.md

    The `workflow_run` should be responsible for all canceling actions.
 The examples below show the possible ways the action can be utilized.

-The previous version of this action (v1) used `schedule` events to cancel previous runs.
-With the announcement of pull_request_target by GitHub, the v2 version discourages using this pattern and `schedule` events are no longer needed.

 # Inputs and outputs

 ## Inputs